open-horizon/open-horizon.github.io/README.md

 ## Test your changes locally

 > NOTE: Ruby 3.2.0 is [incompatible at the moment](https://www.miskatonic.org/2023/01/02/ruby-jekyll/).
 Recommend using `rbenv` and installing and using `rbenv local 3.1.1` as a workaround.
+On MacOS, `brew install rbenv` then `rbenv install 3.1.1` first.

 Change to the repository directory on your computer and execute the following command to run the Jekyll site locally.